kodekloudhub/shell-scripting-for-beginners-course/docs/03-Flow-Control/06-Lab-While.md

   - Lets do some practical with [While Loop](https://kodekloud.com/courses/shell-scripts-for-beginners/lectures/21506318)

-  1. Run the below command for the solution
+  1. Solution is given below

      <default>